-• University of Hawai'i at Hilo Art Program For students who complete a Hawai'i CC Associate of Arts with a Concentration in Art degree and want to pursue a Bachelor of Arts degree in Art at UH Hilo.
-For more information, contact the Counseling, Advising and Support Services Center at (808) 934-2720.
+University of Hawai'i at Hilo Art Program For students who complete a Hawai'i CC Associate of Arts with a Concentration in Art degree and want to pursue a Bachelor of Arts degree in Art at UH Hilo.

-• University of Hawai'i-West O'ahu Creative Media Programs Students who complete an identified Associate's degree at their respective institutions may transfer as classified students to the University of Hawai'i West O'ahu's Bachelor of Arts (BA) in Creative Media with a concentration in Communications and New Media Technologies, Design and Media, General Creative Media, or Video Game Design and Development.
+University of Hawai'i-West O'ahu Creative Media Programs Students who complete an identified Associate's degree at their respective institutions may transfer as classified students to the University of Hawai'i West O'ahu's Bachelor of Arts (BA) in Creative Media with a concentration in Communications and New Media Technologies, Design and Media, General Creative Media, or Video Game Design and Development.
 For more information, contact Meidor Hu (808) 934-2590.